AUKUS: Pillar 1 – Nuclear-powered submarines

 On 1 June 2025, the UK government announced that it will build up to twelve SSN-AUKUS submarines to replace the Royal Navy's seven Astute-class attack submarines from the late 2030s.
 The announcement also said that there will be a major expansion of industrial capability at BAE Systems Submarines at Barrow and at Rolls-Royce Submarines at Derby, with a new boat scheduled to be built every eighteen months.
 On 26 July 2025, the UK and Australian governments signed the Geelong Treaty, a 50-year bilateral defence agreement to facilitate bilateral cooperation on the construction of Australia's SSN-AUKUS submarines.

+By November 2025, 10% of USN attack submarine crews were Australian, with 170 qualified or training RAN officers and sailors.
+On 30 May 2026, at an AUKUS Defence Minister's Meeting held in Singapore it was announced that the third Virginia-class boat that Australia is planned to receive will now be an in-service Block IV boat the same as the first two.
+This will simplify fleet training and maintenance for Australia and save them significant costs.

 Pillar 2 – Advanced Capabilities

-AUKUS Pillar 2 encompasses a wide array of activities (including many commonly referred to by the U.S. government as international armaments cooperation).
+AUKUS Pillar 2 encompasses a wide array of activities (including many commonly referred to by the US Department of Defense as international armaments cooperation).
 There may include information and personnel exchange, cooperative research, development, testing, and evaluation, and joint production.
 In contrast to Pillar 1 activities, which will take decades to deliver results, Pillar 2 is likely to produce more immediate capability improvements.

 Undersea Capabilities

 Undersea capabilities, in the context of AUKUS, refer to systems and technologies that operate underwater but are not crewed submarines.
 Pillar 2 activities in this area include the “AUKUS Maritime Autonomy Experimentation and Exercise Series,” which the three governments have described as “a series of integrated trilateral experiments and exercises aimed at enhancing capability development, improving interoperability, and increasing the sophistication and scale of autonomous systems in the maritime domain.”
-The AUKUS governments are also working on the ability to deploy and recover UUVs from crewed submarines (sometimes referred to as “launch and recovery”), conducting activities to develop and improve “the ability to launch and recover undersea vehicles from torpedo tubes on current classes of submarines to deliver effects such as strike and intelligence, surveillance, and reconnaissance.”
+The AUKUS governments are also working on the ability to deploy and recover UUVs (Uncrewed Underwater Vehicles) from crewed submarines (sometimes referred to as “launch and recovery”), conducting activities to develop and improve “the ability to launch and recover undersea vehicles from torpedo tubes on current classes of submarines to deliver effects such as strike and intelligence, surveillance, and reconnaissance.”
 In November 2023, the United States Department of Defense announced that the AUKUS partners had participated in a joint exercise to demonstrate and improve capabilities relating to the protection of underwater infrastructure and the use of autonomous and semiautonomous undersea systems.

+The Defence Minister's meeting on 30 May 2026 announced that the first signature project of Pillar 2 would be cutting-edge sensors, payloads and weapons systems for UUVs with delivery to commence in 2027.